Responsible Parenthood and Reproductive Health Act of 2012

-The Responsible Parenthood and Reproductive Health Act of 2012, also known as the Reproductive Health Law or RH Law, and officially designated as Republic Act No. 10354, is a Philippine law that provided universal access to methods on contraception, fertility control, sexual education, and maternal care in the Philippines.
+The Responsible Parenthood and Reproductive Health Act of 2012, also known as the Reproductive Health Law or RH Law, and officially designated as Republic Act No. 10354, is a Philippine law that provides universal access to methods of contraception, fertility control, sexual education, and maternal care.

-While there is general agreement about its provisions on maternal and child health, there is great debate on its mandate that the Philippine government and the private sector will fund and undertake widespread distribution of family planning devices such as condoms, birth control pills, and IUDs, as the government continues to disseminate information on their use through all health care centers.
+While there is agreement about its provisions on maternal and child health, there is debate on its mandate that the government and private sector will fund, and undertake widespread distribution of family planning devices such as condoms, birth control pills, and IUDs, as the government continues to disseminate information on their use, through health care centers.
+Although the subject of abortion was heavily discussed in relation to the RH Law, the law does not legalize abortion.

-Passage of the legislation was controversial and highly divisive, with academics, religious institutions, and major political figures declaring their support or opposition while it was pending in the legislature.
-Heated debates and rallies both supporting and opposing the RH Bill took place nationwide.
+The passage of the legislation was controversial and divisive, with academics, religious institutions, and politicians declaring their support or opposition while it was pending in the legislature.
+Heated debates and rallies supporting and opposing the Bill took place nationwide.
 The Supreme Court of the Philippines delayed the implementation of the law in March 2013 in response to challenges.
-On April 3, 2014, the Court ruled that the law was "not unconstitutional" but struck down eight provisions partially or in full.
+In April 2014, the Court ruled the law was "not unconstitutional" but struck down eight provisions partially or in full.

-The history of reproductive health in the Philippines dates back to 1967 when Philippine President Ferdinand Marcos was among the heads of state who signed the Declaration on Population.
-The 30 overall countries who participated in the signing of the declaration was acknowledged by U.N.
+The history of reproductive health law in the Philippines dates back to 1967 when President Ferdinand Marcos was among the heads of state who signed the Declaration on Population.
+The 30 countries who participated in the signing of the declaration were acknowledged by U.N.
 Secretary-General U Thant during a United Nations ceremony on December 11, 1967, a day after Human Rights Day.
-The Philippines agreed that the population problem should be considered as the principal element for long-term economic development.
+The Philippines agreed the population problem should be considered as the principal element for long-term economic development.
 Thus, the Population Commission was created to push for a lower family size norm and provide information and services to lower fertility rates.